EmreGunner/ai-automation-with-whatsapp-starter/Readme.md

 - Internal traffic never leaves the server (faster, more secure)
 - External IPs add latency and unnecessary firewall rules

-**When to use external IPs?**
+**When to use public IPs?**
-- Accessing services from your browser (Evolution Manager, n8n UI, etc.)
+- ✅ Accessing web UIs from your browser (Evolution Manager, n8n UI)
+- ✅ Testing Ollama from your local machine (outside the server)
-- Webhooks from external services (e.g., Stripe calling your n8n workflow)
+- ✅ Webhooks from external services calling into your server (e.g., Stripe → n8n)
+- ✅ Sending WhatsApp messages from external apps to Evolution API

+**When to use internal service names?**
+- ✅ **Inside n8n workflows** connecting to Evolution API, Ollama, or Qdrant
+- ✅ Any service-to-service communication on the same Docker network

 ---